AkiyukiOkayasu/osc/README.md

 OSC (Open Sound Control) package for Go.
 A part of The [Open Sound Control 1.0 Specification](http://opensoundcontrol.org/spec-1_0) has been implemented in pure Go.
-You can work with OSC in Mac, Win, Linux (including Raspberry Pi).
+You can work with OSC in macOS, Windows, Linux (also work with Raspberry Pi).

 ## Features